Who We Are - The Childhood Development Institute

 Roger Hart, Co-Director, Children's Environments Research Group, City University of New York Graduate Center

-Mary Hebron, Acting Director, Art of Teaching Graduate Program, Sarah Lawrence College
+Mary Hebron, Director, Art of Teaching Graduate Program, Sarah Lawrence College

 Monika Heimbold, Former Social Worker